kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 They scream at you, call you demeaning words, give you racist comments and use profanity, you take it like a champ, smile, apologize and solve their problems.

-You’ll be modern day phone Jesus.
+You’ll be modern-day phone Jesus.

 Turn the other fucking cheek.